Want to grow your skincare business but don’t know where to start?

 With the free account, Canva allows you to do a lot.
 And I mean A LOT.
 You can design all the items listed above with the free tool, and much more.

 But, I like to pay for Canva because the subscription unlocks dozens of thousands of additional graphics, giving me a much better choice and variety when it comes to design and standing out from the crowd.

-For example, the paid version enabled me to upload fonts, use graphics that fits perfectly with my labels, resize the labels, among other things.
+For example, the paid version enabled me to upload fonts, use graphics that fit perfectly with my labels, and resize the labels, among other things.

-Naturally, you don’t have to pay for Canva subscription.
-You can use the free version, test it out and see how it works for you before you opt in to their Pro version.
+Naturally, you don’t have to pay for a Canva subscription.
+You can use the free version, test it out, and see how it works for you before you opt-in to their Pro version.

 2. Keywords Everywhere (paid) – keyword research

 Convenient.
 Accurate.
 Extremely affordable.

 That’s KW Everywhere for you.

 This is a Google Chrome and Mozilla Firefox extension.
 Not free, unfortunately, but very affordable.

 Why is it so awesome?
 Because it pulls information from different websites and gives you very accurate data.